 Such words may be used in a name of two or more words, as long as it does not form the final word.
 (For example, 'Erica Smith', 'Iris Jones' and 'Rose Queen' are acceptable but 'Queen Rose' is not acceptable.)

 The variety name should not contain the botanical or common name of its genus or the common name of any species in that genus (e.g. 'Rosa Christmas Rose', 'Potato Jim's Spud' and 'Primula White Cowslip' are not acceptable.)

 Name of natural person or organisation

 When the name consists of a name of a natural person living at the time of the application, a written consent to the name of the variety will be required from that person.

 If the name is that of a person who died less than 10 years before the application was filed, a written consent will be required from the legal representative of that person.

 If the name consists of a name of a corporation or other organisation, a written consent will be required from that organisation.

-If a plant version has previously been filed overseas, the denomination used in the first filing in a UPOV member country should be the official registered name in Australia.
+If an application for plant protection has previously been filed overseas, the denomination used in the first filing in a UPOV member country should be the official registered name in Australia.
 This is if it is not already in common use in Australia within the same denomination class or a trade mark in Australia in respect of live plants, plant cells and plant tissues.
-This requirement ensures that the variety is known by the same name worldwide.
+This requirement generally ensures that the variety is known by the same name worldwide.

-If you intend to market the variety under another commercial name - a name that is not the UPOV name - include that name as the synonym.
+If you intend to market the variety under another commercial name - a name that is not the UPOV name - it is useful to consider including that name as the synonym in the Australian application.